stiknine/django-user-account/README.md

 Modify the **myproject/.env** file with your configuration options.

-**NOTE**: debug must to disabled, allow hosts needs to include your fully qualified domain name "FQDN", a secret key needs to be generated, static root needs to be set.
+**NOTE**: debug must be disabled, allow hosts needs to include your fully qualified domain name "FQDN", a secret key needs to be generated, static root needs to be set.

 Run to generate a secret key.